wp-plugins/custom-post-type-pdf-attachment/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will allow you to upload pdf files to your post or pages or any other custom post types.
-You can eather use shortcodes or functions to display attachments.
-You can upload at most 10 PDF files as attachments. :)

 == Description ==

 * This plugin will allow you to upload pdf files to your post or pages or any other custom post types.
+* You can eather use shortcodes or functions to display attachments.
+* At most 10 PDF files can be uploaded.
-* just install the plugin and update setting from Settings-> Custom Pdf Attachment.
+* just install the plugin and update setting from `Settings-> Custom Pdf Attachment`.
 * Upload files in your post/page edit page.
 * Display files in frontend using shortcodes or using custom functions.

-= Other Optional Options =
+= Usage =
 * [pdf_attachment file="file_number" name="optional file_name"]
 * Or
-* pdf_attachment_file(1,"optional file_name")
+* pdf_attachment_file("file_number","optional file_name");
+* Example: pdf_attachment_file(1,"PDF File 1");

 == Installation ==